 Should illness prevent you from appearing for an examination or if you should discontinue an examination, you are required to provide proof of the illness in accordance with the Examination Regulations.
 To this end, you must obtain a medical certificate which includes information from your physician sufficient for the Board of Examiners to decide whether the illness in question satisfies the criteria for permitting the cancellation or interruption of an exam.
-Making this decision is solely the responsibility of the Examination Office.
-A medical certificate which merely states that you were incapable of working or sitting an exam is insufficient for this purpose.
+Making this decision is solely the responsibility of the Board of Examiners.
 The medical certificate must provide a brief description of your medical condition.
 Therefore, it is necessary for you to release your doctor from their obligation of medical confidentiality.
-This does not mean your doctor must provide an exact diagnosis, but rather state how the illness affected you physically and/or mentally.
+This does not mean your doctor must provide an exact diagnosis; the symptoms are sufficient.
 This is in accordance with the Data Protection Act.
-The form needed for reporting your illness is called "Withdrawal from Exams due to illness (Master of Science)" and located on the Examination Office homepage under: https://www.tf.unifreiburg.de/en/studies-and-teaching/a-to-z-study-faq/forms-examinations-offics
+The form needed for reporting your illness is called "Withdrawal from Exams due to Illness (Master of Science)" and located on the Examination Office homepage.

 Print out this form before you go to your doctor.
-Have him/her fill out and sign it, then bring the form immediately to the Examination Office.
+Have him/her fill and sign it, then send the form immediately to the Examination Office.
 Immediately means within three working days after the examination.
 For example, if the exam took place on a Friday, you must present the doctor's excuse to the Examination Office no later than the following Wednesday.
+During the pandemic, it is sufficient if the form reaches the examination office by e-mail within the three day deadline.
+However, you still have to send a hard copy of the form by post.